Infectious Diseases Fellowship

 For more information on Northwestern’s commitment to diversity please see the following resources:

 Evaluation of fellows by the attending physicians is at the conclusion of each clinical rotation.
+Additionally, the fellows are evaluated by nursing and support staff, as well as by patients at the Infectious Diseases outpatient clinic.
 Evaluation forms are compiled in each fellow's folder after being reviewed by the program director.
 In addition, the program director meets with each fellow at least two times a year in January and June.
 Discussion during these meetings includes the fellow's progress and prior evaluations.
 A principle objective of these meetings is to discuss how the training program can facilitate the fellow's career goals.
 The program director and division chief are available for informal discussion of progress and career advice at any time.
-At the July meeting of the Committee, the progress of each fellow is summarized by the program director and recommendations are made for promotion to the next postgraduate year.
+At the July meeting of the Committee, the progress of each fellow is summarized by the program director, and recommendations are made for promotion to the next postgraduate year.

-Application to the Fellowship Program may be made through ERASbeginning on July 15th.
-Applicants considered for admission to the Northwestern University Infectious Diseases Training Program have completed training in approved U.S. Residency Program that provides ABIM eligibility in Internal Medicine and a dedication to a career in academic medicine.
+Application to the Fellowship Program may be made through ERAS beginning in July.
+Applicants considered for admission to the Northwestern University Infectious Diseases Training Program have completed training in an approved U.S. Residency Program that provides ABIM eligibility in Internal Medicine.
 The completed application should include three letters of reference.
 Previous research experience is not required.
-Personal interviews take place between September and October in order to accommodate scheduling demands.
+Personal interviews take place between August and October in order to accommodate scheduling demands.
 Interviews are by invitation only.
-The applicant meets with the members of the Infectious Diseases Fellowship Committee.
+The applicant meets with the program director and selected members of the Infectious Diseases faculty and fellows.
 The Fellowship Program honors the match date for the National Residency Match Program.